Lisa Loring As Wednesday: 'Addams Family's Creepy, Cute Daughter

 Wednesday Addams, portrayed by Lisa Loring, was reportedly one of creator Charles Addams’ favorite characters.
 As it turned out, her TV persona may have had a better life than the real little girl did.
 Loring’s parents divorced shorty after she was born.
 Later, she lost her mother due to complications from alcohol addiction.
 Loring was no stranger to real-life woe.
 She also suffered from addiction at one time.

-In addition to Lisa Loring, the original cast of The Addams Family, other immediate family members included John Aston, Carolyn Jones and Ken Weatherwax.
-The regular Addams family members consisted of mother, father, brother and sister… not to mention the grandmother and the ever-faithful butler, Lurch, portrayed by Ted Cassidy.
-Each character brought their own special nuance to the TV series, but the fact is that Wednesday Addams and Lurch, the butler, enjoyed a close and special relationship… they looked out for each other.
+In addition to Lisa Loring, the original cast of The Addams Family, other immediate family members were played by John Aston (Gomez), Carolyn Jones (Morticia) and Ken Weatherwax (Pugsley).
+The regular Addams family members consisted of mother, father, brother and sister; a grandmother (Marie Blake), the ever-faithful butler Lurch (Ted Cassidy), Cousin Itt (Felix Silla), Uncle Fester (Jackie Coogan), and a disembodied hand called Thing were also always around.
+Each character brought their own special nuance to the TV series, with Wednesday Addams and Lurch, the butler, enjoying a close and special relationship.
+They looked out for each other.